Marine Week Atlanta 250th

-U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force-250 present static displays of Marine Corps equipment during Marine Week Atlanta, Aug.
+U.S. Marine Corps 2D Marine Aircraft Wing Band, with popular music group, assigned to Special Purpose Marine Air-Ground Task Force-250 perform at Cobb County, Georgia during Marine Week Atlanta, Aug.
 30, 2025.
 Marines stationed across the globe commemorate the 250th anniversary of the Marine Corps, honoring a distinguished legacy of service, sacrifice, and unwavering fidelity to both the nation and the Corps.
-(U.S. Marine Corps Video by Lance Cpl.
-Steven Wells)
+(U.S. Marine Corps Video by Cpl.
+Sadiel Cortes Guevara)

 |Date Taken: